Your trusted source for investing success since 2007. Renowned for our market outlook reports and investing guides.

-In terms of the specific types of private placements a company may undertake, bought-deal private placements are one variety.
+Bought-deal private placements are one variety of private placement a company can undertake.
 They take place when an investment bank commits to purchasing all the securities being issued by a company (the issuer).

-This type of private placement can be a popular option for companies as it eliminates the risk of not selling all the securities that are up for offer; that of course means the issuer will raise the funds it needs, which is generally good news for investors.
-At the same time, engaging in bought-deal private placements typically means companies will receive the bare minimum of funds, as buyers will usually receive a lower price if they purchase all securities at once.
+This type of private placement can be a popular option for companies as it eliminates the risk of not selling all the securities that are up for offer, and it means the issuer will immediately raise the funds it needs, which is generally good news for investors.
+At the same time, engaging in bought-deal private placements typically means companies will receive the bare minimum of funds, as buyers will usually receive a lower price if they buy all securities at once.

-While those circumstances can certainly offer benefits to investment banks, they can also lead to more risk — investment banks may not be able to sell all the securities they purchase, for example.
-There’s also the chance that the securities may decrease in value after the investment bank purchases them.
-That is why buyers typically negotiate a discount.
+Those circumstances can benefit investment banks, but can also lead to more risk — investment banks may not be able to sell all the securities they purchase, for example.
+There’s also the chance that the securities may decrease in value after the investment bank purchases them, which is why buyers typically negotiate a discount.